Baltimore lawn care services

 The best time for lawn service in Baltimore

-Spring in Baltimore is the best time to get your lawn off to a great growing season.
+Spring is the best time to get your lawn off to a great growing season, and for Baltimore gardening services.
 The first step in beginning your spring Baltimore yard service, is to clean up your yard and start with a clean slate.
 Clean up any debris that may be littering your lawn.
 Raking your lawn and removing debris will make your grass more breathable and prevent any disease or infect infestation.
+We also recommend a deep Baltimore gutter cleaning.
 The next super important step is to fertilize your lawn, this will help the grass develop strong roots so it can better survive the summer heat and drought.
 This is also the best time to apply crabgrass control, as it must reach the soil before its temperature reaches 55 - 60 degrees, as this is when the weed seeds start to germinate.
 We also recommend overseeding your grass in spring, to repair any bald spots that may have occurred over winter.
 Don't apply any crabgrass control to bare areas.

 Baltimore yard cleanup is best done in the fall.
 When the leaves start to fall and temperatures begin cooling down, it's time to start prepping your lawn for the cold months ahead.
 You should be watering once a week if you don't get at least a half inch of rain, and daytime temperatures are above 45 degrees.
 It's important to keep those falling leaves off your lawn, to prevent disease.
 While spring is ideal for fertilization and seeding, fall is also one of the best times to perform these types of maintenance on your lawn.